brewAyW/brew/README.md

 # brewAnywhere

 This is not the offical Homebrew!
 OFFICAL:https://github.com/homebrew \

+## Few things to notice

-Even though Homebrew says it would be buggy to build from source, but never be afraid, in most times, it won't fail!
+Even though Homebrew says it would be buggy to build from source, but never be afraid, in most times, it won't fail! \
+The Homebrew ENV file is on `${HOMEBREW_REPOSITORY}/Library/brew.env`, remember to leave a empty line in the end, because the last line won't be read. \
+For the All In On Folder idea, we moved Caches and Logs directory to `${HOMEBREW_REPOSITORY}/Library` and moved "HOMEBREW_USER_CONFIG_HOME" to ${HOMEBREW_REPOSITORY}/Library/Config.d`

 ## Installtion